benallfree/awesome-pocketbase/README.md

 * [Telegram auth](https://github.com/iamelevich/pocketbase-plugin-telegram-auth) - Plugin that add Telegram auth (Widget button and WebApp)
 * [Ngrok](https://github.com/iamelevich/pocketbase-plugin-ngrok) - Plugin that allow to expose local PocketBase to the internet with ngrok.
 Can be useful for development purposes.
+* [Proxy](https://github.com/iamelevich/pocketbase-plugin-proxy) - Plugin that allow to proxify requests to the other host.
+Can be useful when you want to use separate server as frontend (like Next.js), but serve everything with same port.

 ## Typescript tools